 Delta Works

-The Delta Plan or “Delta Works”, which we visited in Zeeland in the southwest of The Netherlands, is described as “one of the greatest pieces of engineering in Europe.”
+The Delta Plan or “Delta Works” (“Deltawerken“, in Dutch), which we visited in Zeeland in the southwest of The Netherlands, is described as “one of the greatest pieces of engineering in Europe.”
 The American Society of Civil Engineers has named it one of the “Seven Wonders of the Modern World.”

 The Maeslantkering shown above is a storm surge barrier which includes a set of “swinging doors” almost as long as the Eiffel Tower is high, though weighing about 4 times as much!
 It is the only storm surge barrier in the world with such large moveable parts, each with 237-meter-long truss with ball-socket movement on both banks of the waterway.
 (These simple illustrations below portray its movement.)

 Under normal circumstances, these doors remain open, providing a 360-meter-wide passage for ships to pass.
-If there’s a storm surge of 3-meters-above-normal anticipated, the door automatically starts to float and move toward each other, closing the waterway.
-(They are then flooded, and the additional weight causes them to sink and create a massive barrier!)
-I have heard this described as the world’s largest robot, as this whole operation is linked to weather and sea level data, and the operation is fully automatic.
+If there’s a storm surge of 3-meters-above-normal anticipated, the door automatically starts to float and each arm moves toward the other, closing the waterway.
+(They are then flooded, and the additional weight causes them to sink, which creates a massive barrier!)
+I have heard this described as “the world’s largest robot”, as this whole operation is linked to weather and sea level data, and the operation is fully automatic.

 Back in 1953, the sea dikes in Holland were a whole different breed, among other things being much too low.
 The odds of a serious flooding at that time was calculated at one per 80 years.